douglasgreen/outlines/computing/computer_programming/code_reviews.md

 8. Coding Standards and Style:

-    -   Does the code adhere to the project\'s coding standards and style guides?
+    -   Does the code adhere to the project's coding standards and style guides?

 9. Code Duplication: